crispinprojects/speakingcalendar/README.md

 ### BASH Installer

-The easiest way to install Talk Calendar on GTK4 based distros is to use the bash script installer from the terminal.
+The easiest way to install Talk Calendar on GTK4 based distributions (e.g. the latest Debian, Ubuntu and Solus distros) is to use the bash script installer from the terminal.
 This can be downloaded from the bash installer directory.

 Extract the downloaded file, open a terminal, then run the command below and follow the on-screen instructions.